 To prepare the enologist in accordance with labor market demands, which will be competitive, practically-oriented and ready to meet the highest expectations of the wine industry.

-- To acquire the students with the required theoretical knowledge and practical skill.
+To acquire the students with the required theoretical knowledge and practical skill.

-- To introduce to students the world of grape growing, wine making, wine appreciation and wine business.
+To introduce to students the world of grape growing, wine making, wine appreciation and wine business.

-- To teach the current techniques, to give information about modern methods, innovations used while managing a vineyard and winery.
+To teach the current techniques, to give information about modern methods, innovations used while managing a vineyard and winery.

-- To explain the importance of specific viticulture techniques in creating wines with good flavor and aroma.
+To explain the importance of specific viticulture techniques in creating wines with good flavor and aroma.

-- To provide the experience for students that develops relevant skills in current practices for harvesting grapes and processing grapes into wine at a commercial vineyard and/or winery.
+To provide the experience for students that develops relevant skills in current practices for harvesting grapes and processing grapes into wine at a commercial vineyard and/or winery.

 To become students familiar with common analytical skills, used in a wine laboratory.

-The duration of the programme is 2 years (4 semesters) and covers 120 credits (ECTS).
+The duration of the program is 2 years (4 semesters) and covers 120 credits (ECTS).
 Core courses-75 credits, which are scheduled as follows: mandatory courses in specialization 58 credits; elective course 5 credit; practice-12 credits and research component– 45 credits.
 Practices will be held in vineyard, nursery garden and in wine factory.

 The first-year learning process (two semesters 21-21 weeks) is scheduled as follows: two weeks, particularly in VII and XIV week provided midterm examinations i.e., duration of learning and midterm examinations is 17 weeks.
 During XVIII-and XXI week provided examinations (Main and supplementary examinations).
 In the first semester of given year master learns 3 subjects with 5 credits, 1 subjects with 6 credits, 1 subject with 4 credits and 1 subject 5 credits (elective).
-In second semester master learns 3 subjects with 5 credits, 1 subject with 6 credits and 1 subject with 4 credits and Graduate Research Project/prospectus, which estimated as 5 credits.
+In second semester master learns 3 subjects with 5 credits, 1 subject with 6 credits and 1 subject with 4 credits and Graduate Research Project/prospectus, which estimated 5 credits.

 The second-year learning process (one semester 21 weeks) is scheduled as follows: two weeks, particularly in VII and XIV week provided midterm examinations i.e., duration of learning and midterm examinations is 17 weeks.
 During XVIII- and XXI week provided examinations (Main and supplementary examinations).
-In the third semester Master learns 2 subjects with 6 credits, 2 subjects with 4 credits and Research/experimental component, which estimated as 10 credits.
+In the third semester, Master learns 2 subjects with 6 credits, 2 subjects with 4 credits and Research/experimental component, which estimated 10 credits.
 In the fourth semester Master completes the master's thesis.
 Master's thesis completion and presentation include 30 credits.

-The studying rights on a Master’s programme is entitled person who has at least a bachelor's or equivalent academic degree and has English knowledge in the level B2, that must be approved by appropriate Certificate from Institution with special Accreditation, or tests providing by the University.
-The person will be enrolled according the results of the Graduate Record Examination (based on the Graduate Record Examinations, and tests in specialty submitted in the English language).
+The studying rights on a Master’s program is entitled to a person who has at least a bachelor's or equivalent academic degree and has English knowledge in the level B2, that must be approved by appropriate Certificate from Institution with special Accreditation, or tests providing by the University.
+The person will be enrolled according to the results of the Graduate Record Examination (based on the Graduate Record Examinations, and tests in specialty submitted in the English language).
 Sample tests will be posted up on the website of the Department of Education of GTU at least one month before the start of the examinations.
-Admission to the Master's programme without passing the examination may be established by the Ministry of Education and Science.
+Admission to the Master's program without passing the examination may be established by the Ministry of Education and Science.